google/go-cloud/internal/docs/design.md

 Go Cloud uses Go interfaces at the boundary between these two personas: a developer is meant to use an interface, and an operator is meant to provide an implementation of that interface.
-This distinction prevents Go Cloud going down a path of complexity that makes application portability difficult to impossible.
+This distinction prevents Go Cloud going down a path of complexity that makes application portability difficult.
 The [`blob.Bucket`] type is a prime example: the API does not provide a way of creating a new bucket.
-To properly and safely create such a bucket, cloud platform-specific details have to be implemented.
-A particularly difficult one would be ACLs, where specifying IAM roles between platforms is messy, but getting ACLs wrong could lead to a catastrophic data leak.
-The operator role is expected to handle the management of such non-portable platform-specific resources.
+To properly and safely create such a bucket requires careful consideration, getting something like ACLs wrong could lead to a catastrophic data leak.
+To generate the ACLs correctly requires modeling of IAM users and roles for each cloud platform, and some way of mapping those users and roles across clouds.
+While not impossible, the level of complexity and the high liklihood of a leaky abstraction leads us to believe this is not the right direction for Go Cloud.

+Instead of adding large amounts of leaky complexity to Go Cloud, we expect the operator role to handle the management of non-portable platform-specific resources.
 An implementor of the `Bucket` interface does not need to determine the content type of incoming data, as that is a developer's concern.
 This separation of concerns allows these two personas to communicate using a shared